watertap-org/watertap/docs/technical_reference/costing/electroNP.rst

 Capital Cost Calculations
 +++++++++++++++++++++++++

-Capital cost depends on the unit's inlet flow rate, :math:`Q_in`, as shown in the equation below:
+Capital cost depends on the unit's inlet flow rate, :math:`Q_{in}`, as shown in the equation below:

     .. math::